momentohq/momento-python-redis-client/README.template.md

 ### Basic example

 In the [`examples/`](./examples/) directory, you will find a simple CLI app that does some basic sets and gets on string.
-You can pass the `--momento` flag to run against Momento, or the `--redis` flag to run against a local Redis (127.0.0.0:6379).
+It uses the Momento Redis client by default, but you can also pass a '-r' flag on the command line to use a Redis client instead to verify that the two clients are functioning identically.
+You may also pass a '-h <hostname>' flag and/or a '-p <port>' flag to specify a specific host and port for the Redis client.
+By default, `localhost` and `6379` are used.

 Here's an example run against Momento Cache: